webqit/webqit-community.docs/oohtml/explainer/README.md

     </body>
     ```

-    **...and the other simply does not.**
+    **But, the other approach simply does not.**

-Overall, it seems more traditional to us to implement HTML Modules in HTML than in JavaScript, letting us do HTML in HTML (templates) and JavaScript in JavaScript (ES6 modules).
+Overall, it seems more traditional to us to implement HTML Modules in HTML than in JavaScript, letting us do all HTML concerns in HTML (templates) and all JavaScript concerns in JavaScript (ES6 modules).

 But then, loading **static, inert content**?
 What about cases where some reusable HTML has to go with some logic?
 [Subscript](../subscript) could be a good answer!
 We've had success with the following: